elf4j/elf4j-provider/README.md

 ## User Story

-As ELF4J logging service API user, I want to be able to select a logging service provider that natively implements the ELF4J API, so that I can opt to use it at application deploy time, without code change, as with any other ELF4J logging service providers.
+As an application developer using the ELF4J logging service API, I want to be able to select a logging service provider that natively implements the ELF4J API, so that I can opt to use it at application deploy time, without code change, as with any other ELF4J logging service providers.

 ## Prerequisite